tkellehe/prejs/README.md

 It is important to note that if a variable was already defined it will be removed and a new one will be created.

-Here are some built-in variables which use the code from [here](http://stackoverflow.com/questions/9847580/how-to-detect-safari-chrome-ie-firefox-and-opera-browser) to choose if they are to be defined:
+Here are some built-in variables pertaining to type of browser which use the code from [here](http://stackoverflow.com/questions/9847580/how-to-detect-safari-chrome-ie-firefox-and-opera-browser) to choose if they are to be defined:

 `FIRE_FOX`, `SAFARI`, `IE`, `EDGE`, `CHROME`, and `BLINK`.

+The variables `IS_BIG_ENDIAN` and `IS_LITTLE_ENDIAN` are aslo supported.

 ### `UNDEF`